Dissipation-induced topological insulators: A no-go theorem and a recipe: Topological classification and detection out of equilibrium

 How could the topologically-nontrivial states be detected experimentally?
-Here too one may employ many of the numerous techniques suggested in equilibrium \cite{aidelsburger11,jimenez-garcia12,struck12,aidelsburger11,miyake13,goldman13,jotzu14,aidelsburger15,goldman16,cooper18}; again I will demonstrate some of them concentrating on the dissipative Hofstadter state as an example.
-It should be noted that, differently from equilibrium, here the edge modes do not propagate but rather display pure decay, and the conductivity cannot be straightforwardly defined, since there is no Hamiltonian dynamics.
+Here too one may employ many of the techniques suggested in equilibrium \cite{aidelsburger11,jimenez-garcia12,struck12,miyake13,aidelsburger13,goldman14,jotzu14,aidelsburger15,goldman16,cooper19}.
+I will examine some of them concentrating on the dissipative Hofstadter state as an example.
+It should be noted that, differently from equilibrium, here the edge modes do not propagate but rather display pure decay, due to the purely-dissipative dynamics.
+Since there is no Hamiltonian term in the master equation~\eqref{eqn:master}, the conductivity cannot be straightforwardly defined.
 Hence, other indicators are needed.

 One approach is to probe the real-space distribution of the atoms \cite{umucalilar08}.
-As shown in Fig.~\ref{fig:density}(a), it attains the constant value of $1/q$ per lattice site (corresponding to the lowest band, $\lambda=1$, of the reference Hamiltonian~(\ref{eqn:h_hofstadter}) being almost filled, and all the others, $\lambda \ge 2$, being almost empty) in bulk of the system, in analogy to the incompressibility of the corresponding equilibrium state.
+As shown in Fig.~\ref{fig:density}(a), it attains the constant value of $1/q$ per lattice site (corresponding to the lowest band, $\lambda=1$, of the reference Hamiltonian~(\ref{eqn:h_hofstadter}) being almost filled, and all the others, $\lambda \ge 2$, being almost empty) in the bulk of the system, in analogy with the incompressibility of the corresponding equilibrium state.
 The partially-filled edge states [see Fig.~\ref{fig:spdm}(b)--(c)] could be revealed by taking the derivative of the density map with respect to the filling rate $\gamma^\mathrm{in}$, which is significant only near the edge [Fig.~\ref{fig:density}(b)].
 However, this is not an unambiguous indicator of a topologically-nontrivial state.